aven-arlington/aven-arlington.github.io/_projects/rpi_stock_checker_pt1.md

 ```

 ## Wrapping Up
-Once we have all these pieces in place, main.rs should look something like the code below.
+With all these pieces in place, main.rs now looks something like the code below.
 The application gets the RSS feeds from the source, removes duplicates, and searches them
-for the product we are interested in.
+for the product the user is interested in.
 The application is fault tolerant of network outages
 and will re-try failed connections.
-And finally, if our product of interest is found, we get
+And finally, if the product of interest is found,
-a windows notification to let us know it is in stock somewhere!
+a windows notification is sent to let the user know that it is in stock somewhere!

 ## Next Steps
 There is still more to improve!
 To take the app even further, the next installment will
-break our code into manageable modules and add some unit testing.
+break this code into manageable modules and add some unit testing.

 ## Code
 [Source Code on GitHub](https://github.com/aven-arlington/rpi-stock-checker/tree/v0.1)